 Falling Ball Clock

 The clock is a unique example of a Falling Ball Clock.
-It is a terrestrial globe made of silver gilt with geographical outlines based on world maps, and is driven by its own weight.
+It is a terrestrial globe made of silver gilt with geographical outlines based on world maps and is driven by its own weight.
 It is an elaborate and highly interesting timepiece, and although there are several examples of this type of clock in the collections of the British Museum, none are of this size or complexity.
 The clock is usually displayed within a 19th-century mahogany four-pillar stand with mirrored based to show the lower dial engraved ‘Vulliamy’.
 The clock runs for approximately two days and is rewound by lifting the globe.